SenchaProSvcs/ExtSpect/ReadMe.txt

 MOVED THIS TO A UX FOLDER
-ux.extspect
+uxExtSpect
-move StringOf to ux.extspect.util.StringOf
+move StringOf to uxExtSpect.util.StringOf

+Note: this.addCssLinkElement( '../ux/extspect/resources/extspect.css' );

 Release notes for ExtSpect